Reindeer and snowman poop

 You might have heard of reindeer poop, or even snowman

-tag, and an endearing poem about the slightly-disturbing contents.
+endearing poem about the slightly disturbing contents.
 Like

 puppies, this fundraiser isn't just for Christmas.
 After all, bunny

-poop at Easter, and ghost poop at Halloween works,
+poop at Easter, and ghost poop at Halloween work?

 Poop in a bag might not be the most obvious gift choice at

-it's pretty easy to make.
-It can be a quick fundraiser, and an easy way to
+is pretty easy to make.
+It's a quick fundraiser and an easy way to

-show pupils that even PTA parents have a sense of humour (as
+show pupils that even PTA parents have a sense of humour - as if

 If you're looking to create bags of poop for Christmas, Easter

-or Halloween, follow our guide to work out what you will need, how
+or Halloween, follow our guide to work out what you need, how much

 What are you going to use to hold your poop?
-The ideal bag would
+A clear plastic bag

 Reindeer poop: A popular reindeer poop treat is

-could get creative, what colour poop do Easter bunnies have?
-Is it
+colour poop might Easter bunnies have?
+Is it brown (milk

 Printable tags and poems

-Cardboard, printable tags can be used as a template - fold in half
+Use cardboard, printable tags as a template: fold them in half

-over the top of the clear bag, then staple.
-Luckily, there are
+over the top of the clear bag and staple.
+We like the ready-made

 "Heard you've been naughty, so here's the scoop, all you're